Skip to main content

 And well deserves the praise.”

-rather into a few of them, where grace reigns.
-I want you now if you can before
+And now I have conducted you into the many scenes, or rather into a few of them, where grace reigns.
+I want you now if you can before we close, to take by faith a view of GRACE SITTING ON ITS THRONE.

 The throne is placed upon the eternal hills of God’s immutable purpose and decree.
 Deep settled in unfailing wisdom, and unswerving love, these mountains never move.
 There they stand.
 While nature changes, they move not, and though the sun may rise and set, they abide forever and forevermore the same!
 The throne, itself, standing upon those lofty hills, has for its pedestal, divine fidelity, divine faithfulness, and the eternal will of God.